 Follow standard best practices guidelines, such as those for heat from NIOSH or ACGIH, which include guidance on heat stress management programs, hazard assessment, and controls.
 Controls include engineering controls (e.g., air conditioning, radiant heat shields, shade), administrative controls (e.g., work-rest cycles, task rotation, work shift timing, pacing), hydration, and training.

-The Occupational Health and Safety Administration has resources for supervisors and employers on heat illness prevention plans, training and materials for workers and first aid for heat illness.
+The Occupational Health and Safety Administration has resources for supervisors and employers on heat illness prevention plans, training and materials for workers, and first aid for heat illness.
 (OSHA)

 Develop a heat-alert system to communicate exposure information to workers, supervisors and other relevant staff in advance of heat and wildfire smoke.
 Use tools such as weather forecasts and Air Quality Index to monitor and plan for dangerous levels of heat and air quality.
-Ensure communication is in plan language and a language that employees speak and can understand (e.g., Spanish)
+Ensure communication is in plain language and a language that employees speak and can understand (e.g., Spanish).

 Ensure emergency response and evacuation plans, as necessary, are in place, and test annually before warmer months.

 Acclimatization protocols.
 Ensure new workers and workers returning from extended time off gradually increase their time working in the heat, and provide additional protections during this time.
-Follow National Institute for Occupational Safety and Health’s acclimatization protocols
+Follow National Institute for Occupational Safety and Health’s acclimatization protocols.

 As conditions become extreme (e.g., as the frequency and intensity of extreme heat events increase in the future, in indoor environments with point sources of heat such as foundries, among workers required to wear nonbreathable personal protective equipment such as firefighters):